Female intrasexual competition: The effectiveness of strategies: competitor derogation vs. self-promotion tactics

 Generally speaking, competitor derogation is often rated as less effective than self-promotion tactics.
 Men and women tend to judge self-promotion tactics that show resource potential and sexual availability as highly effective for short and long-term mating, respectively.
 Women, relative to men, appear more likely to engage in self-promotion than competitor derogation tactics.
 With females having a tendency to engage in more indirect forms of aggression/derogation such as spreading rumors and shunning (social manipulation), studies investigate the extent to which such strategies enable females success by increasing their mating opportunities.
 Common indicators of reproductive success are sexual activity and dating behaviors.
 Research has found that the use of indirect aggression is positively correlated with increased dating behavior and early engagement in sexual activity.
 Arnocky and Pavilion investigated whether the use of victimization or personally experiencing victimization could predict the dating behavior of adolescents over a year.
 In a follow-up assessment, indirect aggression (peer-nominated) was found to predict dating behavior one year after the initial assessment.
 Moreover, indirect aggression appeared to be a more powerful predictor of dating behavior than other factors such as initial dating status, peer-rated attractiveness, peer-perceived popularity, and age.
 Overall, females who used indirect aggression were more likely to be dating in comparison to victimized individuals, who were less likely to have a dating partner.
 The notion that peer aggression is associated with adaptive dating outcomes is further supported by studies that note that females who frequently displayed indirect aggression began dating much earlier in life than individuals who experienced female-female peer victimization, for whom dating behavior had a much later onset.
 Dating popularity is also found to have a strong association with the use of indirect aggression.
-With regards to sexual activity, White et al. investigated the influence of peer victimization and perpetuated aggression on reproductive opportunities amongst young adults.
+With regard to sexual activity, White et al. investigated the influence of peer victimization and perpetuated aggression on reproductive opportunities amongst young adults.
 Measures of sexual activity such as the number of previous sexual partners and the age of their first sexual intercourse were obtained alongside measures of their social experiences in middle and high school.
 Results found that females who experienced more peer aggression during adolescence had their first sexual intercourse at a later age.
 In contrast, females who perpetuated high levels of indirect peer aggression tended to have their first sexual encounter at earlier stages of adolescence.